Medical transportation of infected patients

 What are the risks of transport of infected patients?

-The risk of transmission increases during transportation as there are many different occasions where it can happen, whether it is in connection with PPE, the transfer from one team to another, and lack of training.
-To reduce the risk, these patients shouldn’t be moved or transported, unless it is highly necessary – they should only be moved and vacate the room for essential purposes, as well as have limited contact with other people.
+The risk of disease transmission increases during transport as there are many different occasions where it can happen.
+Whether it is in connection with PPE, the transfer from one team to another, or lack of training.
+To reduce the risk, these patients shouldn’t be moved or transported, unless it is highly necessary.
+They should only be moved and vacate the room for essential purposes, as well as have limited contact with other people.

 To keep up with the high demand, several countries provided aid and collaborated on transporting and treating patients.
 In France, they experienced a lack of beds, resulting in French patients being treated in Germany, Switzerland, Austria, and Luxembourg.
 Transporting these patients were done by converting high-speed TGV trains into mobile hospitals, as well as the military planes and continent’s ambulances aided with the transport.
 Germany’s air ambulance service helped further with transport using the EpiShuttle.

 Guidelines on inter-hospital transport are many.
 Ideally, for medical transport of infected patients, there ought to be dedicated teams, educated about infectious diseases, who take care of the patient during transport.
 However, emergency services are often the first people in contact with the patient and therefore they need to be sufficiently knowledgeable and trained.
 There are several steps to ensure that the patient is in contact with few people from the beginning, which already should start at the call center where they screen the patient.